 This course includes an examination of the relationship and role of computer application to educational administration.
 Students will develop competencies in scheduling, attendance, grading systems, inventory, personnel records, and other administrative functions.
+Relevant research to be studied.

+EDAD 687/Faculty-Student Research

+3 cr.

-Relevant research to be studied EDAD 687/Faculty-Student Research Prerequisite: Completion of 15 graduate credits This course provides the opportunity for a small group of students to work together with a faculty member on a collaborative project, or a series of related projects, that are part of a faculty member's ongoing research or scholarly program.
-EDAD 691/Internship in Educational Leadership I The Internship in Educational Leadership series consists of three 2 credit courses designed to expose students to the breadth, depth, and rigor of school administration.
-The focus of the Fall Practicum is on the responsibilities, tasks, and activities typically encountered by leaders in establishing a high performance learning culture.
-Through field based experiences, students should seek opportunities to learn how a leader emphasizes and reinforces the importance of teaching and learning goals that are consistent with school improvement plans.
-EDAD 692/Internship in Educational Leadership II 2 cr.
+Prerequisite: Completion of 15 graduate credits This course provides the opportunity for a small group of students to work together with a faculty member on a collaborative project, or a series of related projects, that are part of a faculty member's ongoing research or scholarly program.
+EDAD 691/Principalship I The focus of the fall Principalship course is on the strategies leaders use to open the school year, build teams, and establish a high-performance learning culture.
+In course discussions and assignments, students will demonstrate their knowledge and skills in the Professional Standards for Educational Leaders by examining related problems of practice and reflecting on real-world experiences.
+In field experiences, students will seek opportunities to learn how a leader sets teaching and learning goals, aligns school resources with them, and focuses the school community on collaboratively fostering student success.
+EDAD 692/Principalship II 2 cr.